Computationally Efficient Electromagnetic Transient Power System Studies using Bayesian Optimization: Case Study

 \subsubsection{Binary Classification}

 In the transformer energization problem, unlike the maximum voltage, it may be of interest to find the probability of exceeding a voltage threshold.
-To solve this problem, the ``Bichon'' criterion is used, that is, putting $\delta$ to 1 in the acquisition function proposed in eq.
-(31) of~\cite{bect_sequential_2012}.
+To solve this problem, the ``Bichon'' criterion is used, that is, putting $\delta$ to 1 in the acquisition function \eqref{eq:acq_fcn} proposed in \cite{bect_sequential_2012}.
 The parameter $\alpha$ is also set to 1.

-For demonstration purposes, the binary classification case is applied to the 1D-problem where only switching time is considered as a random variable.
+For demonstration purposes and due to the simpler visualisation, the binary classification case is applied to the 1D-problem where only switching time is considered as a random variable in the first step.
 To start the classification, five samples are taken, and complemented with 10 more samples during the classification.
 The threshold voltage is set to 750 kV.
 Also for this case, the Trieste toolbox is used~\cite{picheny_trieste_2023}.

 With a relatively low number of samples, a relatively high accuracy in binary classification can be obtained.
 The binary classification using the 15 samples indicates a probability of samples above 750 kV of 29.5 $\%$, whereas the benchmark using a Monte Carlo approach with 7000 samples indicates 28.1 $\%$.
 It can be seen that the optimization routine concentrates the sampling points to those mainly around the threshold (Fig.~\ref{fig:sumo_bench_binclass}).
+Therefore, the surrogate model $f_{\boldsymbol{\theta}}(\boldsymbol{x})$ matches the actual function $f(\boldsymbol{x})$ more closely in areas around the specified threshold.
+The light blue area refers to the 95 $\%$ confidence interval of the surrogate model $f_{\boldsymbol{\theta}}(\boldsymbol{x})$, which is the smallest in the areas close to the voltage threshold.
+It should be noted that while the actual function $f(\boldsymbol{x})$ is the same as in the 1D-optimization problem, the learned function $f_{\boldsymbol{\theta}}(\boldsymbol{x})$ differs from Fig.~\ref{fig:opt_value_2} due to the choice of acquisition function.

+Finally, binary classification is applied to the three-dimensional problem.
+Based on the results from the 3D-optimization problem, the binary classification is initialized with 50 samples, complemented with 50 additional samples for the classification itself.
+The results in Table \ref{tab:3d_classification} show that with a limited number of 100 function evaluations the automation framework achieves binary classification with a relatively high accuracy for different voltage thresholds.
+By increasing the number of function evaluations to 200, the accuracy of the classification can be further enhanced.